 How to lose weight at home

 Even with coronavirus lockdown measures beginning to be lifted here in the UK, you may still feel hesitant to return to the crowded gyms and sports centres, espcially during winter.
-If you normally rely on these things for fitness, you may find yourself struggling to lose weight.
+If you normally rely on these places to stay fit, you may find yourself struggling to lose weight.
 But we’ve got some tips for you, to help you get in shape.

 Sugar is not the devil - it’s a nutrient that provides energy and is important for your body in the right amounts.
 However, most people end up consuming too much (largely thanks to hidden sugars in fizzy drinks, “fat-free” alternatives and alcoholic beverages).